 Looking for a day in the dirt?
 Carson Valley is the perfect place for off-road riders of all skill levels to twist some grips and find adventure.
+Whether you’re in an OHV (off-highway vehicle), ATV (all-terrain vehicle), UTV (utility side-by-side), or a dirt bike enthusiast you’ll find just what you need to get out in the dirt.
 From the towering Sierra Nevada to the rugged Pine Nut Mountain Range, we have all the sand, mud, and dirt you could ask for.
-Read on for tips from valley locals and download our favorite riding spots to your phone or desktop with this Google Maps List.
+Read on for tips from valley locals.

 Unlike many Carson Valley trails, Genoa Peak may be closed during the winter and early spring due to the heavy snow that allows for our incredible winter recreation.
 Don’t let the Sierra snow stop you from getting out in the dirt.
 Read on for great year-round riding.